karnnvir/karnnvir/README.md

 What should AI do?
 What should deterministic software do?
 And where should humans remain accountable?

-I'm exploring these questions through AI product thinking, AI development, evaluation, governance — and by actually building agents.
+I'm exploring these questions through AI product thinking, AI development, evaluation, [governance](https://medium.com/@karanvir_singh/ai-governance-from-compliance-checklist-to-product-operating-system-0bd1a4f03e32) — and by actually building agents.

 **The Problems I've Spent My Career Wrestling With**

 Reduce customer contacts without simply making the contact center more efficient?

 Introduce GenAI into a high-volume customer experience without sacrificing trust?

 Turn millions of customer conversations into product decisions?

 Turn a collection of PMs into a product organization?

 Build and scale consumer and B2B business?

 **Decisions I've Made**

 Behind every product outcome is a series of decisions.

 Build or buy?
 Stop or continue?
 Feature or system?
 AI or rules?
 Standardize or localize?
 The interesting part isn't just what decision was made.
 It's the why.

-**What I've Learned Along the Way**

-Some principles came from success.
-Some came from getting things wrong.

-I validated the need.
-I didn't validate the trust.

-Statistics start arguments.
-Specific orders start fixes.

-When a team says no, diagnose capacity versus willingness.

-Executive trust is built in peacetime.

-The best leaders create people who don't need them.

-AI changes what is possible.
-It doesn't remove the need for judgment.

 **The Next Chapter**